-- One quart size durable plastic zipper bag **
+- One quart size durable new plastic (freezer) zipper bag **

 - An informational, encouraging brochure

-Bookfriends has volunteers from across the country who cut, sew and assemble the kits.
+Bookfriends is blessed by the help of volunteers from across the United States who cut, sew and assemble the kits.

 We need more help in order to provide one kit per student.

 We invite you to help.
 You can cut and/or sew with your sewing group, with a group of friends, or individually in your home.
 All ages and skill levels are welcome.